nv1t/vaultwarden-vagrant/README.md

 It uses VirtualBox as a provider and modifies the memory and cpu cores to use 4096 RAM and 2 CPUs.

+> :warning: **Security**: It does not support TLS at the moment.
+Caddy is only used to access vaultwarden, which listens on localhost.

 # Installation

 ```bash